Bulk FHIR Exports

 1. If you have an existing process to export health data, you can do that bulk export externally, and then just feed the resulting files to Cumulus ETL.
 (Though note that you will need to provide some export information manually, with the --export-group and --export-timestamp options.
 See --help for more info.)

-1. Pass Cumulus ETL the folder that holds the downloaded data as the input path.
+In any case, it’s simple to feed that data to the ETL by passing Cumulus ETL the folder that holds the downloaded data as the input path.

 Cumulus Assumptions